Robert1195/Python---projects/README.md

 ```bash
   1. Password_generator.py
 ```
-After downloading these one filee, run windows powershell or cmd and use the command "python Password_generator.py"
+After downloading these one file, run windows powershell or cmd and use the command "python Password_generator.py"

 # Quiz